 By t By the end of the course, student will be able to: 1.
-Handle CBT (Computer Based Tests) of the qualifying examinations.
-2. Receive, interpret, remember and evaluate information by practicing effective listening skills.
-3. Speak English with neutralized accent.
+Communicate effectively in different formal and informal situations.
+2. Comprehend, interpret and evaluate information by practicing effective listening skills.
+3. Speak English with correct pronunciation and neutralized accent.
 4. Narrate, describe and report incidents and situations using appropriate terminology.